ServerMod/MultiAdmin/README.md

 - STOPNEXTROUND: Stops the server at the end of this round

 ## Config settings
+MultiAdmin would read these settings from your server config file.

 - manual_start (wether of not to start the server automatically when launching multiadmin, default = False)
 - start_config_on_full (start server with this config folder when the server becomes full) [requires servermod]
 - multiadmin_print_speed (delay between outputs in the MultiAdmin console, default = 150)